lanyrd/mysql-postgresql-converter/README.md

     mysqldump --compatible=postgresql --default-character-set=utf8 \
     -r databasename.mysql -u root databasename

-Then, convert it using the dbconverter.py script
+Then, convert it using the db_converter.py script

-`python dbconverter.py databasename.mysql databasename.psql`
+`python db_converter.py databasename.mysql databasename.psql`

 It'll print progress to the terminal.

+Create a new database on PostgreSQL

+`createdb databasename`

-Finally, load your new dump into a fresh PostgreSQL database using:
+Finally, load your new dump into the database using:

-`psql -f databasename.psql`
+`psql databasename -f databasename.psql`

 More information
 ----------------